High blood pressureDefinition:

 Many factors can affect blood pressure, including:

-- How much water and salt you have in your body
+- The amount of water and salt you have in your body

 - The condition of your kidneys, nervous system, or blood vessels